AntonioTorres23/OpenGL_Notes/Advanced GLSL.md

  };
 ```

 As an exercise, try to calculate it yourself and compare them with the table.
 With these calculated offset values, based on the `std140` layout, we can fill the buffer at the appropriate offsets using functions like `glBufferSubData`.
-While not efficient, the std140 layout does guarantee us that the memory layout remains the same over each program that d
+While not efficient, the std140 layout does guarantee us that the memory layout remains the same over each program that declared this uniform block.

+By adding the statement layout (`std140`) in the definition of the uniform block we tell OpenGL that this uniform block uses the `std140` layout.
+There are two other layouts to choose from that require us to query each offset